avgra3/fwparser/README.md

 ## Issues/Bugs

 If you find any issues while using this module feel free to open an issue or open a pull request for any bug fixes you find.

+## Benchmarking

+From the project source directory, run the command `make benchmark`.
+The benchmark will run and all results will be output into [Benchmark_Results](Benchmark_Results/) directory.

+Making the test file will take a while to make.
+If you have already ran the benchmark, the creation of the file will be skipped.